 BCC is usually curable, especially if caught early enough, but it must be treated promptly to achieve the best outcome.
 BCCs grow relatively slowly, but the larger they are allowed to become, the more danger you are in.
 When BCCs grow deep enough into the skin, muscle and nerve damage can also result.

 At the Dermatology and Skin Cancer Institute, we are very serious about the detection, treatment, and prevention of skin cancer.
-Dr. Saxena will develop a detailed treatment plan to treat your specific BCC lesions.

 SET UP YOUR BCC SCREENING